Originally posted on 16/10/2014

-When I asked my 3 year old boy what he wanted to be for Halloween this year, he turned to me and said “a blue dinosaur!”
-Of course this wasn’t surprising as he’s been roaring around like the crazy wild animal he loves so much.
+When I asked my 3-year-old boy what he wanted to be for Halloween this year, he turned to me and said “a blue dinosaur!”
+Of course, this wasn’t surprising as he’s been roaring around like the crazy wild animal he loves so much.

-DIY Cardboard Dinosaur Costume – Materials:
+Cardboard Dinosaur Costume Template

-– You will need 3 cardboard boxes, two small ones (12″ x 9″ x 4″ each) for the head and one rectangular box (24″ x 12″ x 12″) for the body.
-You will also need scrap cardboard for the scales.
+1. You will need 3 cardboard boxes, two small ones (12″ x 9″ x 4″ each) for the head and one rectangular box (24″ x 12″ x 12″) for the body.
+You will also need scrap cardboard for the scales

-– White foam craft board for the teeth (or use white cardstock, paint cardboard pieces white, whatever is easiest for you)
+3. White foam craft board for the teeth (or use white cardstock, paint cardboard pieces white, whatever is easiest for you)

-– Scissors, knife to cut through cardboard, and a hot glue gun or strong craft glue
+4. Scissors, knife to cut through cardboard, and a hot glue gun or strong craft glue

 4. Cut out your teeth on the white foam board.
 I liked using a foam board so I didn’t have to go through the additional step of painting the teeth.
-Like the scales, I drew out two sizes of teeth and used them as a template to trace the other teeth.
+Like the scales, I drew out two sizes of teeth and used them as a template to trace the other teeth

 6. For the head, glue one flap down so it hinges with the other box.
-For the teeth, it helps to keep the box flaps down, glue the teeth on, and cut around the teeth so they are more stable.
+For the teeth, it helps to keep the box flaps down, glue the teeth on, and cut around the teeth so they are more stable

 7. Don’t forget to cut out some eyes!
-I just cut out two circular pieces of the white craft board and used a black marker.
+I just cut out two circular pieces of the white craft board and used a black marker

 You’re done!
 Now take your dinosaur out for some fun.

 I like how the head is not attached so if it gets too heavy, it can be taken off for a bit.
 In case you’re wondering, you can totally see through the mouth as you’re walking.
-This was a huge hit with my son and he loves his dinosaur costume!
+This was a huge hit with my son and he loves his dinosaur cardboard box costume!
 It would be awesome fun for pretend play or a dinosaur themed party too.